Scr4ppy23/Fit4U/README.md

 Problem addressing: Application will help users who do not know where to start when it comes to achieving a fitness goal, such as losing weight, Maintaining weight, or gaining muscle.
 This Application will be great for begginers who have just recently started their fitness journey and want to find a easy metric that will give them information on the amount of calories they will need based off the options they choose from.

 Platform: Android Studio will be the main development tool for the creation of this application.
+Android Studio provides the fastest tools for building apps on every Android device  and can give me the neccessary tools I will need to be able to launch my application.

 Front/Back end support